TezBaydu/Milestone-Project-1-Band/README.md

 [Back to top ⇧](#Project-Council-Culture)

-### UX
+## UX

-#### Aims
+### Aims

 1. To give users a visual experience of what the bands music is portraying.
     * 80's & 90's style punk rock with shades of colour to help represent funk, groove and reggae.

-2. Easy navigation to musical tracks, events and contact page

-3. To be fully responsive to all screens and sizes

-#### Demographic both current and potential

-1. Nostalgic punk rock audience

-2. Music producers

-3. Event organisers

-4. Media outlets

-#### User stories

-1. This user is an events organiser looking for a punk rock band to be part of a group of bands for an event.
-They look for other events the band have performed and reviews they have had.

-2. This user is in their early 50's who is a fan of punk rock looking for other music to listen to.
-The user is a fan and subscriber of many other groups and may want to know more of this bands progress in the future.

-3. This user is a journalist working on a piece about new bands breaking the market.
-They are completely independent and will also look to give honest opinion of their music based on their own experiences of the band genre.

-4. This user has no interest in punk rock music at all but is looking for imagery or influence for another project.

-#### Design
+2. Easy navigation.

+3. Responsive to all screens, sizes and browsers.

+### Demographic both current and potential

+* Nostalgic punk rock audience
+* Music producers
+* Event organisers
+* Media outlets

+### User stories

+#### Music fan
+The user is either a current or potential fan and subscriber of many other groups.

+*   This user wants to:
+1. Be able to navigate through the website easily.
+2. Learn about the band members and their influences.
+3. Have an opportunity to listen the the bands music.
+4. Be able to navigate to relevant social links.
+5. Have the opportunity to download or listen to music via downloadable sites.
+6. Be able to contact band and be part of newsletter/e-mail contact list.
+7. Be able to find out where and when band is performing in future.

+#### Events organiser
+This user is an events organiser looking for a punk rock band to be part of a group of bands for an event.

+*   This user wants to be able to:
+1. View Ppast and future events attending.
+2. Listen to music.
+3. Contact band with message to help detail requirements.
+4. View links to social sites for further details.

+#### Journalist
+This user is working on a piece about new or current bands breaking the market.

+* They want to be able to:
+1. Understand where band has come from.
+2. Understand what their music is portraying.
+3. Listen to music.
+4. Find which events band have and will perform.
+5. Contact band for comment and rights issues.

+#### Web Developer
+This user has no interest in punk rock music at all but is looking for imagery or influence for another project.

+* They want to be able to:
+1. Have easy navigation.
+2. Find how the website was created.
+3. Be able to see sources for design.
+4. Be able to make contact with Developer.

+### Development Planes
+Development decisions came from influences from own skillset and experiences to help distinguish requirements to develop website.

+#### Strategy

+##### Demographic
+1. Nostalgic Punk Rock fans
+    * 18-60 year olds
+2. Rock events organisers
+3. Journalists
+    * Rock band publications
+4. Web developers
+    * 1st stage students with basic HTML, CSS and minimal Javascript knowledge
+5. Friends
+    * Who now want to form a band...!!!
+(Watch this space)

+##### Understanding the audience
+1. Personality
+    * Sense of humour
+    * Looking for something different
+2. Lifestyle
+    * Politically aware
+    * Modern
+    * Music lovers
+    * Interested in talented bands naturally formed

+##### User and Band members requirements
+1. User
+    * View and understand Band
+    * Listen to and download music
+    * View upcoming events
+    * Make contact directly or through social sites

+2. Band members
+    * Develop online presence
+    * Provide format for latest releases and content
+    * Announce upcoming events
+    * Capture fan data for future communication
+    * Provide opportunity for media enquiries

+##### Levels of importance
+Below are areas considered for levels of importance and viability

+<u>High Importance</u>

+1. High viability
+    * Band
+2. Medium viability
+3. Low viability

+### Design

 1. The design was initally inspired by an image found on Pixabay of a ghettoblaster and once discussed with Graphic Designer (Terry Downs) who sent over images and logo ideas, it breathed the initial elements of the project.
 Based on some user stories I've decided to focus on the following pages: Home, Music, Events, Contact.
 2. Pages not developed but potential to add: Merchandise, Videos, Gallery